If you click on a link and make a purchase we may receive a small commission. Read our editorial policy.

 Thankfully, while the story itself features plenty of twists, turns, time jumps and the occasional instance of a character casting their consciousness through time, watching the series is pretty straightforward, whether you choose to watch in chronological order (that is, watching the series in the order events happen within the universe of the story) or in release order (the order the episodes were released to the public).

 We'll first share the Game of Thrones watch order with an eye towards the in-story timeline.
-In the world of Game of Thrones, characters track years relative to the conquest of Westeros by the first Targaryen king, Aegon the Conqueror, with the number and the abbreviation 'AC' (for 'after the conquest') indicating the number of years which have passed since Aegon united the Seven Kingdoms into one.
+In the world of Game of Thrones, characters track years relative to the conquest of Westeros by the first Targaryen king, Aegon the Conqueror, with the number and the abbreviation 'AC' (for 'after the conquest') indicating the number of years that have passed since Aegon united the Seven Kingdoms into one.

 Here is how to watch Game of Thrones in chronological order: